tmobile/magentaA11y/_checklist-web/password-input.md

 - Use `aria-label="Input name"` as a last resort if a `<label>` can't be used

 ### Role
-- Identifies as some kind of secure input
+- Identifies as some kind of secure input [or text when toggled to text]

 ### State
 - The show password checkbox must indicate its state on focus